 Buy A Park Ticket and Book Theme Park Reservations

 Admission to Disneyland is not included in the 2023 Holiday Time at the Disneyland Resort Tour price.
-Guests must purchase theme park tickets AND make theme park reservations to attend the tour.
+Guests must have a valid theme park admission AND make theme park reservations to attend the tour.

 Unfortunately I didn’t realize how long the park hopper entrance lines would be.
 Arriving on time for our tour was tighter than I expected.